briansegs/fyyur-app/README.md

 * `frontend/templates/forms` -- Defines the forms used to create new artists, shows, and venues.
 * `backend/app.py` -- Defines routes that match the user’s URL, and controllers which handle data and renders views to the user.
 * `backend/models.py` -- Defines the data models that set up the database tables.
-* `config.py` -- Stores configuration variables and instructions, separate from the main application code.

 Implimented